frochet/jobUCL2013/labs/ospfv3_lab/netkit-lab_ospfNODR/Readme.rst

 where IF is the name of your interface.

 -
     When you are in the daemon (telnet ::1 ospf6d) , change link cost and try some traceroute.
+Below, the line you should enter in your console:

  .. code:: console

+    telnet ::1 ospf6d
+    zebra
+    enable
+    configure terminal
+    router ospf6
     interface IF
-    ospf6 cost X
+    ipv6 ospf6 cost X

 where IF is the interface and X the new cost.